mcclure/emily/doc/manual.md

     a b

 You are "applying" a to b.
-This expression evaluates to a value, which is the result giving b as an argument to a.
+This expression evaluates to a value, which is the result of giving b as an argument to a.

 All expressions evaluate to values, which means expressions can be chained.
 If you write: